xhd2015/xgo/README.md

 ## Trace
 It is painful when debugging with a deep call stack.

-Trace addresses this issue by collecting the hiearchical stack trace and stores it into file for later use.
+Trace addresses this issue by collecting the hierarchical stack trace and stores it into file for later use.

 Needless to say, with Trace, debug becomes less usual: